-Introduced to celebrate the brand's tenth anniversary, the new Deep Blue Master 2000 10 Year Anniversary collection of self-winding diving wristwatches is currently offered in a choice of three color schemes including two versions in black and blue that feature a combination of white and orange accents.
-However, the version in black and orange (ref.
-M2KILBLKORGBLKORG,) which is reviewed in this article, seems to be the most interesting -or at least the most striking- among them.
-Delivering an impressive level of legibility in basically all lighting scenarios that I can imagine and combining good build quality of the case and bracelet with dependability of a time-proven Swiss made movement, the watch may be a bit expensive compared to their earlier models of similar design, but still seems to offer good value for money if you can afford one.
+Introduced to celebrate the brand's tenth anniversary, the new Deep Blue Master 2000 10 Year Anniversary collection is currently offered in a choice of three color schemes including two versions in black and blue that feature a combination of white and orange accents.
+The version in black and orange (ref.
+M2KILBLKORGBLKORG,) which is reviewed in this article, is the most interesting -or at least the most striking- among them.
+Delivering an impressive level of legibility in all lighting scenarios that I can imagine and combining good build quality of the case and bracelet with dependability of a time-proven Swiss made movement, it may be a bit expensive compared to their earlier models of similar design, but still offers good value for money if you can afford one.

 For Ladies / Swiss

 The new Breitling Superocean II 36 Diver sports the usual styling that the series is known for.
-Basically offering the same men's watch in a slightly smaller size, the timekeeper won't surprise you with new ideas, but will rather deliver the usual blend of sportiness, good build quality and a bullet-proof (albeit, mass produced) mechanism that will keep time as you would expect from a COSC-certified movement.
+Basically offering the same unisex model in a slightly smaller size, the timekeeper won't surprise you with new ideas, but will rather deliver the usual blend of sportiness, good build quality and a bullet-proof (albeit, mass produced) mechanism that will keep time as you would expect from a COSC-certified movement.
 What else there is to want?

 Already available for pre-order with the first bunch of them expected to be delivered mid-March 2015, the new Chr.Ward C9 Jumping Hour MKIII features a refreshingly new design, which is not just clean and easy to read, but is also extremely refined.
 It looks like the guys that designed this beautiful timekeeper were in the proverbial "zone": they did everything right.

-Owned by Ickler GmbH, a German company that makes its own high-quality watch cases and also happens to own a bit more "premium" brand Limes, the watchmaking specialist has released its new Archimede Klassik 42 Bicolor automatic wristwatch.
-As usual for the watchmaker, the timekeeper is offered in six variations with all sorts of available customizations that you can possibly imagine.
-Although not as refined as similarly (base price plus essential options included) priced models from competitors, the timekeeper is certainly worth a look, especially if you are into that sort of rugged beauty that Archimede is known for.
+Owned by Ickler GmbH, a German company that makes its own high-quality watch cases and also happens to own a bit more "premium" brand Limes, the watchmaking specialist has released its new Archimede Klassik 42 Bicolor.
+The timekeeper is offered in six variations with all sorts of available customizations that you can possibly imagine.
+Although not as refined as similarly (base price plus essential options included) priced models from competitors, the Klassik 42 Bicolor is worth a look, especially if you are into that sort of rugged beauty that Archimede is known for.